data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 ```
 <br>
 From the last step in the above code, we see that **69% of customers did not sign up and 31% did**.
 This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Because of this, and as you will see, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+Because of this, and as you will see, we make sure to not rely on classification accuracy alone when assessing results - also analyzing Precision, Recall, and F1-Score.

 <br>
 ### Data Preprocessing <a name="logreg-preprocessing"></a>